eiriklied/shareful.js/README.md

 // just basic sharing Shareful.share('http://my.url/for-sharing');

-// with a label text
+// with a heading
 Shareful.share({
-  label: 'Here you go!',
+  heading: 'Here you go!',
   text: 'The text to share'
 });